 Once the crust is cool, pour the filling into the pan over the crust.
 Tilt the pan around to make sure the filling covers the crust.

-Bake the bars for about 25 minutes, until the filling is completely set.
+Bake the lemon bars for about 25 minutes.
+The filling needs to be completely set.
 After 25 minutes, I used an oven mitt and gave the pan a slight shake.
 The filling wiggled a little too much, so I left it in for another 5 minutes.
 After the filling has cooled, cut the bars into small pieces and dust with a bit of powdered sugar.

 - 1/3 cup powdered sugar